 We support all major Credit and Debit cards, Net banking from all Major banks, UPI, and Private Wallets.
 If you are unable to pay using one of these methods, please get in touch with us.
 We can accept NEFT/RTGS payments to our bank account.

 GSTZen issues Tax Invoices against each payment.
 In cases where you have provided your GST number, we issue a B2B Invoice.
 If there is no GST number registered for invoicing, we issue a B2C Invoice.

-You should receive the Invoice in your registered email address the same day you make the payment.
-However, we guarantee the receipt of Invoice within 2 working days.
+You would receive the Invoice to your registered email address the same day you make the payment.
+Should there be a delay, we guarantee the receipt of the Invoice within 2 working days.

 Any amount added to your GSTZen wallet is valid for 1 year.

-You can view your GSTZen wallet balance in the your Billing page, refer our article on Viewing Wallet Balance
+You can view your GSTZen wallet balance on your GSTZen Billing page.
+Please see article – Check GSTZen wallet balance

 Our Converter’s output is correct.
 The usual explanation for the difference is that the file you are converting is old.
 Please check your file name and make sure that the file was generated recently.

 For example, if your file name starts with returns_26042018_R2A it was generated on 26-Apr-2018.
 Even though you might have downloaded your file today, it might have been generated a long time ago.